 Do you need a UV filter?

 Well, It's up to you.
-I always use one because I am a run and gun type of photographer.
+I use them sometimes because I am a run and gun type of photographer.
 I throw my lenses in my camera bag without lens caps.
 I always am shooting near the beach or water falls or in the rain.
 So for me, it just makes sense in those situations.
-When I shot in Death Valley or the desert I did not use one.
+When I shot in Death Valley or the desert I did not use one. (lesson learned, dust!)
 Now if I was strictly a studio photographer, I would never use one.